bytewax/twitter-stream/README.md

 ### Setting Filtering Rules

 Before we can receive data from the Twitter API we will need to set some [filtering rules](https://developer.twitter.com/en/docs/twitter-api/tweets/filtered-stream/integrate/build-a-rule).
-Which we have defined in search_terms.txt.
+Which we have defined in `search_terms.txt`.
 To set the rules as shown below, we first delete the existing rules and then set ours as seen below.
 For more details on the code for interacting with this part of the Twitter API, see the [repositories code](https://github.com/bytewax/twitter-stream/blob/main/twitter.py).

 ```python
 rules = get_rules()